claranet/cloud-deploy-docs/source/rst/commands.rst

  The process safe deployment process is:

 		* Check that all instances in the Load Balancer(ELB or HAproxy) are in service and are enough to perform the safe deployment and check also, when there are multiple Load Balancers, that they have the same configuration.
-		* Split the instances list in groups according the deployment type choosen(1by1-1/3-25%-50%).
+		* Split the instances list in groups according the deployment type chosen (1by1-1/3-25%-50%).
 		* Before begin to deploy on the instances group, remove them from their Load Balancer(Haproxy or ELB)
 		* Wait a moment(depends on the connection draining value for the ELB and/or the custom value defines in Ghost)
 		* Launch the standard deployment process
 		* Wait a moment(depends on the custom value defines in Ghost)
 		* Add the updated instances in their Load Balancer.
-		* Wait until instances become healthly(checked every 10s).
+		* Wait until instances become healthy (checked every 10s).
 		* Do the same process for the next instance groups.

 Example of safe deployment output: